 In line with the “Vistas of Prosperity and Splendor” of government policy documents, it gives an important plan for agriculture to be developed through advanced technology.
 The plan identifies agriculture as one of the priority sectors for investment given its great multiplier effect on the economy.
-Indeed agriculture is key to the National Development Plan for increasing sustainable production, productivity and value addition and targets the increase of labor productivity.
-Further the government policy document highlights that the revolution in the use of fertilizer, and it explains that building up a community of citizens who are healthy and productive.
-And it is to be developing the habit of consuming food with no contamination with harmful chemicals, in order to guaranty the people’s right to such safe food.
-Through this policy, it is expected entire Sri Lanka agriculture will be promoted to use organic fertilizers during the next ten years.For this,production of organic fertilizer will be accelerated.
+Indeed, agriculture is the key to the National Development Plan for increasing sustainable production, productivity and value addition and targets the increase of labor productivity.
+Further the government policy document highlights that the need to have a revolution in the use of fertilizer, and explains that building up a community of citizens who are healthy and productive.
+Further, it is to be developing the habit of consuming food with no contamination with harmful chemicals, in order to guaranty the people’s right to such safe food.
+The “Vistas of Prosperity and Splendor” highlights the need to promote and popularize organic agriculture during next ten years.
+This also warrants accelerated production and use of organic fertilizer.

-Accordingly the National Agriculture Policy envisions a competitive profitable and sustainable agriculture sector with the objective of promoting food and nutritional security and increasing household income.
-Ministry of Agriculture is responsible for avoiding fertilizer mis-useand to ensure quality and affordable fertilizers for increasing agricultural production and productivity.

-So for that, a revolutionin the use of fertilizer to avoid misuse of fertilizer is a fundamental requirement immediately and for that need a strategic intervention.

-On the other hand a scientific study was carried out on the agriculture policy that had an impact on paddy production in Sri Lanka, by a high professionalteam in the country and they emphasizes on their research that the effect of fertilizer subsidy scheme to paddy production is 9.1% and it issignificantly proved.
-Hence, introducing a National Fertilizer Policy will have a top most priority to achieve agricultural development in Sri Lanka.
+Ministry of Agriculture, through its implementing Departments/Institutions, is responsible for ensuring the quality and affordability of fertilizers aiming at increasing agricultural production and productivity.
+Therefore, a revolutionary approach in the use of fertilizer to avoid misuse of fertilizer is an immediate fundamental requirement and that requires strategic interventions.
+Further, a scientific study carried out on the agriculture policy has emphasized that the contribution of fertilizer subsidy scheme to paddy production is 9.1%.
+Hence, introducing a NFP, while considering all these aspects will be a top most priority to achieve agricultural development in Sri Lanka.

+Accordingly, the National Fertilizer Policy envisions a competitive profitable and sustainable agriculture sector with the objective of maximizing the contribution of agriculture in achieving food and nutritional security and increasing household income.

 Rationale, guiding principles and core strategies of the National Fertilizer Policy

 Soil degradation and food insecurity are intrinsically linked.
-To ensure sustainable food production in Sri Lanka, the soil which is one of the major production factors should also be preserved in a sustainable way.
-All actions and inactions that lead to degradation of the potency of the soil to sustain food productionthus not meeting the demands of the population must be minimized till they barely exist or are totally stopped.
+To ensure sustainable food production in Sri Lanka, the soil which is one of the major production factors should be preserved in a sustainable way.
+All actions and inactions that lead to degradation of the potency of the soil to sustain food production, not meeting the demands of the population, must be minimized till they barely exist or are totally stopped.

-Crop production need not be done through the mining of the soil.
-There is a need to replenish the soil through the encouragement of an efficient, equitable and environmentally safe use of fertilizer-be it organic, chemical, biological or any combination thereof.
-This will however depend not only on sound agronomic practices but also on the provision of appropriate fertilizer products at competitive prices and above all the existence of favorable fertilizer policy environment.
-Such a fertilizer policy should fit well into and also be well supported by other policies embracing areas like: the micro-economy; pricing and subsidy; supply and credit; research and extension; and the environment.
+Crop production need not be done through mining the soil.
+There is a need to replenish the soil through an efficient, equitable and environmentally safe use of fertilizer, be it organic, chemical, biological or any combination thereof.
+This will, however, depend not only on sound agronomic practices but also on the provision of appropriate fertilizer products at affordable prices and above all, the existence of a favorable fertilizer policy environment.
+Such a fertilizer policy should fit well into and also be well supported by other policies embracing areas like the micro-economy, pricing and subsidy, supply and credit, research and extension, and the environment.

-Through these, marketing arrangements that eliminate inefficiencies invariably leads to the provision of quality fertilizer on time at lower cost to farmers.This fertilizer policy gives room to address the constraints and agronomic potential of fertilizer use.
+Through these, marketing arrangements that eliminate inefficiencies invariably leads to the provision of quality fertilizer on time at lower cost to farmers.
+The proposed fertilizer policy gives room to address the constraints and agronomic potential of fertilizer use.
 It also does not fall short of highlighting the security implications of boosting fertilizer production and distribution in Sri Lanka.
-It encourages the indigenous mastery of the science in fertilizer production, distribution &use; linkage with other legal instruments within Sri Lanka.
+It encourages the indigenous mastery of the science in fertilizer production, distribution and use, abd linkages with other legal instruments within Sri Lanka.

 Policy problem statement